 The kids are home and you’d love to watch something as a family.
-You’d like a show that’s clean and wholesome but you don’t know exactly what’s out there.
+You’d like a family TV show that’s clean and wholesome but you don’t know exactly what’s out there.

 This post may contain affiliate links.

 Although it can be tricky to find one everyone will enjoy, we’ve found a few through the years nearly all of us have liked and that we can watch without reservation.

 My girls are now in their teens so with their help, I was able to go back and make a list of shows that we’ve liked watching with the whole family.
 A few are from when they were younger and a few are more current, somewhat more mature shows.

 Most of these family TV shows you’ll find available on one of the common streaming services like Netflix, Hulu, Amazon, or Disney Plus.
 But I’ve really enjoyed the free selections on the BYU TV app also on our smart TV.
 I hope this list provides some more options for good family time.

 We’re not family sitcom type of people as my kids hate the laugh track.
 So there are no sitcoms on this list even though they were pretty prevalent in my own childhood.